Daventry (constituency)

 Daventry is a constituency in Northamptonshire represented in the House of Commons of the UK Parliament since 2024 by Stuart Andrew of the Conservative Party.

+Constituency profile

+The Daventry constituency is located in Northamptonshire and covers a large rural area to the north of the county town of Northampton.
+The constituency is named after its largest settlement, the town of Daventry, which has a population of around 28,000.
+The constituency contains many smaller villages, including Woodford Halse, Long Buckby, Brixworth, Moulton and Earls Barton.
+Daventry was traditionally a small market town which grew rapidly in the 1960s as a planned community to accommodate overspill from Birmingham.
+The town has average levels of wealth whilst the rural areas, particularly around Brixworth and Moulton, are generally affluent.

+Compared to the rest of the country, residents of the constituency are older, wealthier and have a higher rate of professional employment.
+House prices are higher than the rest of the East Midlands.
+At the 2021 census, White people made up 94% of the population.
+At the local council level, Daventry and Moulton are represented by Reform UK whilst the rural areas of the constituency elected Conservative and Liberal Democrat councillors.
+An estimated 58% of voters in the constituency supported leaving the European Union in the 2016 referendum, above the nationwide figure of 52%.

 History

 The seat, one of many created in 1918, was a narrower form of the oldest creation of South Northamptonshire and lasted 32 years until it reverted into "South Northamptonshire".
 Finally today's seat was recreated mostly from the north of the South Northants seat in 1974.
 Since its recreation and during its first existence, it has been served by Conservative MPs.
-As the 1997 majority was also not marginal, it has been to date an archetypal safe seat.
+As the 1997 and 2024 majorities were also not marginal, it has been to date an archetypal safe seat.

 Boundaries

 The constituency covers the west of Northamptonshire and is named for the market town of Daventry.